 The world is moving fast, and no group in any profession is moving faster for progress and survival than the American Fire Service.
 As the American Fire Service moves into the future, it must prepare and ensure that firefighters are provided with the needed training and education to carry out its mission and provide the level of service that communities deserve.
 Caught in the middle of this movement is the Fire Science Technology Program at Volunteer State Community College.

 Degree Advancement Program Agreement with MTSU

-MTSU and Vol State have developed an AAS-to-BS program to allow students who earn an Associate of Applied Science in Fire Science Technology at Vol State to transfer the majority of those credits to MTSU toward the completion of a Bachelor of Science in Professional Studies with a concentration in Organizational Leadership.
+MTSU and Volunteer State Community College have developed an AAS-to-BS program to allow students who earn an Associate of Applied Science in Fire Science Technology at Volunteer State Community College to transfer the majority of those credits to MTSU toward the completion of a Bachelor of Science in Professional Studies with a concentration in Organizational Leadership.
 This degree is offered through MTSU's University College in cooperation with the Tennessee Board of Regents.